amitmoralwar/amitmoralwar/README.md

 ## 💼 Professional Experience

-### 🔐 Mastercard — Senior Information Security Engineer
+### 🔐 Mastercard — Senior Software Engineer
 **Jan 2024 – Present**

+- Currently working on Application Development using **Django** for organization wide use case.
 - Develop REST APIs using **Flask** for internal security platforms.
 - Design and implement **Splunk SOAR playbooks** for SOC automation.
 - Automate incident **enrichment, containment, and response** workflows.